 I’ve gone through this buy-rent-buy cycle three times now, and it’s been by far the easiest way to make and save several million in tax-advantageous dollars.
 Within the next five years, our plan is to go through another cycle and buy a Hawaiian beach property and rent out our current San Francisco primary residence.

-Now that my exposure to stocks and real estate are more equal after the sale of a SF rental in 2017, I’ve had time to think about the two asset classes more objectively.
+Now that my exposure to stocks and real estate are more equal after the sale of a SF rental, I’ve had time to think about the two asset classes more objectively.
 And during this time, I’ve noticed anti-housing crusaders reach deafening levels!

 The main reason why there is so much rage against real estate in expensive cities is due to the human condition.

 Why Real Estate Will Always Be More Desirable Than Stocks

 The people who are the most vocal against real estate are the ones who have the most desire for real estate.

 They are the activists who push government to enact laws that tax foreign buyers, tax absentee property owners, and build more housing because their rent is too damn high.